-The formal Swedish course develops learning in the four core skills - reading, writing, listening and speaking.
-The students will cover a range of reading material, including prose, poetry, drama and non-fiction and will be required to write in a wide range of forms and genres.
-The students will practise a variety of speaking methods to reach different audiences.
-At the end of the two years, students will take the Swedish Year 9 (BISS Year 11) National Test.
+The courses develop learning in the four core skills: reading, writing, listening and speaking.
+The students will cover different reading material, including prose, poetry, drama and non-fiction, and they will be required to write in a wide range of forms and genres.
+The students will practice a variety of speaking methods to reach different audiences.